ePages-de/epages-docs/_posts/2015-10-07-code-talks-2015-retrospective.md

 Of course ePages also contributed a presentation to this year's `code.talks` - [Oliver](https://www.codetalks.de/2015/speaker/oliver-trosien) gave an interesting overview about documenting and testing REST APIs in a microservice world - [Documented and Tested Microservices For Fun And Profit](https://github.com/ePages-de/codetalks2015).
 The talk provided a good overview of types of REST APIs, introduced HAL and [Spring Data REST](http://projects.spring.io/spring-data-rest/) as a framework to implement a HAL-based REST API.
 Oliver also did some live coding showing how to use [Spring REST Docs](http://projects.spring.io/spring-restdocs/) to document REST APIs.
-This showed an elegant way to include the API documentation into the integration tests of a project and thus keep the API up-to-date.
+This showed an elegant way to include the API documentation into the integration tests of a project and thus keeping the API up-to-date.

 I really enjoyed the diversity of talks, which allowed me to switch focus based on my cognitive capacity.
 Of course different talks had different levels of complexity and quality, but my general impression was that most speakers knew their topic pretty well and were also able to deliver their talk in an interesting fashion.